Physical-Layer Machine Learning with Multimode Interferometric Photon Counting: Outlook

 Our results show that photon counting offers a clear advantage over homodyne detection for high-dimensional physical-layer learning tasks in the weak-signal regime, where vacuum fluctuations limit homodyne performance.
 In both principal component analysis (PCA) and cross-correlation analysis (CCA), photon counting consistently achieved higher accuracy, even under training noise and sampling variability.
 These findings highlight the robustness of photon counting as a strategy for high-precision quantum signal processing and learning of weak, high-dimensional, physical-layer data.

 The proposed scheme bears conceptual similarity to the SLAEN framework~\cite{Zhuang2019SLAEN_theory,Xia2021PRX_SLAEN}, but crucially differs in its detection strategy.
 Whereas SLAEN employed homodyne measurements with classical post-processing, our approach incorporates programmable linear-optics directly at the measurement stage, followed by photon counting.
 This tradeoff --- replacing classical post-processing with physical-layer variational quantum processing and homodyne detection with photon counting --- yields a substantial gain in sensitivity and performance.
+This approach is also reminiscent of structured receivers developed for coherent-state discrimination~\cite{Guha2011StructuredRec, Sidhu2021PSK, Sidhu2023Discrim}.

 Beyond this baseline architecture, we explored enhancements from distributed squeezed-vacua.
 The resulting squeezed-vacua assisted variational processor --- featuring a sandwich structure of squeezing, trainable linear-optical transformations, and anti-squeezing --- enables coherent amplification of the signal prior to photon detection.
 This strategy translates into a direct scaling benefit for variational estimation tasks.
 That said, the presence of excitation loss (not treated here) imposes practical limitations on this strategy, motivating future extensions using idler-based entanglement (viz., two-mode squeezing with quantum memory), as analyzed in Refs.~\cite{Shi2023DMLimits,Shi2025rayleigh,Gardner2024StochEst} for a single mode.